AdaCore/gnatstudio/docs/users_guide/extending.rst

   If the case of attributes that are a file or directory name, whether the base name (:command:`true`) or the full path (:command:`false`) is stored.
 In most cases, the full path is best.
-However, since GPS looks for source files in the list of directories the list of source files, for example, should only contain base names.
+However, since GNAT Studio looks for source files in the list of directories the list of source files, for example, should only contain base names.
 This also increases the portability of project files.